WiiLink24/room-server/README.md

 Regardless of the above, ensure you have installed requirements:
 ```
-# python-dotenv is useful for reading .flaskenv.
+echo python-dotenv is useful for reading .flaskenv.
 pip3 install -r requirements.txt
 ```